 Did you know that the bathroom is one of the most dangerous parts of the home, second only to the stairs and kitchen?

 There are so many chances for adults and senior citizens to receive a bad injury.
 In fact, it is estimated that 235,000 people end up in the emergency room because of injuries related to bathroom accidents.

 When it comes to bathroom safety, you should be extra careful.
-Here are 9 safety tips that can help reduce bathroom hazards and keep people injury-free.
+Here are 9 bathroom safety tips that can help reduce bathroom hazards and keep people injury-free.

 1. Install Grab Bars and Rails

 The benefits of grab bars are two-fold.
 First, they can give you or your loved ones something to grip before getting in and out of the shower.
 This helps people with weaker legs to stand for longer and even allows for secured movement.

 Their second function is to prevent people from falling.
 If someone loses their balance, they can use grab bars to hold onto which can prevent any excessive or even fatal physical injuries.

 One of the most common reasons for bathroom safety issues is bathroom rugs.
 For example, scatter rugs are easy to slip on or fall over.
 Therefore, it's best to remove them.

 As a replacement, use non-slip mats on the floor, tub and in the shower.
 In addition, you can apply non-slip decals on the bathroom tiles.
 If there’s no way for you to part with your bathroom rugs, it’s best to secure them.